noritersand/noritersand.github.io/_posts/2019-01-24-java-타임리프-thymeleaf.md

 Preprocessed expressions are exactly like normal ones, but appear surrounded by a double underscore symbol (like `__${expression}__`).

-Let’s imagine we have an i18n Messages_fr.properties entry containing an OGNL expression calling a language-specific static method, like:
+Let's imagine we have an i18n Messages_fr.properties entry containing an OGNL expression calling a language-specific static method, like:

 ```java
 article.text=@myapp.translator.Translator@translateToFrench({0})